newjersey/navigator.business.nj.gov/content/src/fundings/dep-water-bank.md

 displayName: water-bank
 urlSlug: water-bank
 id: dep-water-bank
-sidebarCardBodyText: If your business designs, constructs, or implements projects that protect and improve water quality and help to ensure safe and adequate drinking water, this program can help with the cost by providing low-cost financing.
+sidebarCardBodyText: NJ Water Bank Program can help with the cost of projects that protect and improve water quality by providing low-cost financing.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: If your business designs, constructs, or implements